-- 114. (1) In exercising its legislative power, a provincial legislature may - - (a) consider, pass, amend or reject any Bill before the legislature; and - (b) initiate or prepare legislation, except money Bills. - (2) A provincial legislature must provide for mechanisms - - (a) to ensure that all provincial executive organs of state in the province are accountable to it; and - (b) to maintain oversight of - - (i) the exercise of provincial executive authority in the province, including the implementation of legislation; and - (ii) any provincial organ of state, including a provincial statutory body.
+- 114. (1) In exercising its legislative power, a provincial legislature may - - (a) consider, pass, amend or reject any Bill before the legislature; and - (b) initiate or prepare legislation, except money Bills. - (2) A provincial legislature must provide for mechanisms - - (a) to ensure that all provincial executive organs of state in the province are accountable to it; and - (b) to maintain oversight of - - (i) the exercise of provincial executive authority in the province, including the implementation of legislation; and - (ii) any provincial organ of state.